You’re lying in your bed.

 What would you do to get the money?

-#Fact Check 2: You Can Be a Successful Model Even With a Fat Tummy
+#Fact Check 2: You Can Become a Model Even With a Fat Tummy

 Well, you certainly can.
-If you’re planning to land the role of some ‘Uncle Ji’ in a B-grade TV serial.
+If you’re planning to land the role of some “Uncle Ji” in a B-grade TV serial or a pathetic porn movie.

-Then you must take care of your health, and your appearance–you have to have an appealing physique.
+Then you must take care of your health, and your appearance—you must have an appealing physique.

 Working out is a must.
 Period.